 Our curriculum is based upon learning through cross curricular projects.
-The chosen projects are to be relevant and stimulating for the children, the children are even involved sometimes in choosing subjects and resources to be taught.
+The projects are chosen to be relevant and stimulating for the children.
+The children are sometimes involved in choosing what is to be taught.

 Reading, Writing and Maths are taught daily in our Academy, ensuring that all children develop the key skills they will need.
-These skills are then used in other subjects, giving children opportunities to refine, practise and apply their knowledge.
+These skills are then used in other subjects where possible, giving children opportunities to refine, practise and apply their knowledge.

 But most of all to…

-At St. Columba, we endeavour to achieve all of this, for all our children.
+At St. Columba, we endeavour to achieve all of this, for all of our children.

-This begins with our before school Breakfast Club and finishes with a wide range of after school activities run by our Academy staff.
+This begins with our Breakfast Club and finishes with a wide range of after school activities run by our Academy staff.